Ned Stark: Background

 As established in A Game of Thrones, Eddard "Ned" Stark is the second son of Rickard Stark, the Lord of Winterfell.
-Years before the events of the novel, the quiet and shy young Ned is fostered in the Vale by Jon Arryn.
+Years before the events of the novel, the quiet and shy young Ned is fostered in the Vale by Lord Jon Arryn.
 During this time Ned becomes close friends with Robert Baratheon, heir to the Stormlands and another ward of Arryn's.
 Robert is eventually betrothed to Ned's sister Lyanna, but before he can marry her, Crown Prince Rhaegar Targaryen absconds with Lyanna.
-Ned's father and older brother Brandon go to King Aerys II Targaryen and demand that Lyanna be freed; the so-called "Mad King" executes both Rickard and Brandon, convinced that the Starks seek to usurp him.
-Ned, Robert, and Arryn then rise in revolt, securing the support of House Tully with Ned marrying Brandon's betrothed Catelyn Tully.
-Ned leaves for war the very next morning.
+Ned's father and older brother Brandon go to King Aerys II Targaryen and demand that Lyanna be freed, only to be both sadistically executed by the so-called "Mad King".
+When King Aerys demands the killing of both Ned and Robert, Lord Arryn rises in revolt along with House Baratheon and Stark, and secures the support of House Tully through Ned’s marriage to Brandon's betrothed, Catelyn Tully.
+Ned leaves for war the very next morning after consummating the marriage with Catelyn.

-At the decisive Battle of the Trident, Robert manages to kill Prince Rhaegar and scatter the Targaryen army.
-Robert is injured in the battle, so Ned takes command and marches on the capital.
-In King's Landing, Ned finds that House Lannister has — through treachery — already sacked the city, and murdered Aerys and the royal family.
-Disgusted by the dishonorable massacre, Ned departs to lift the siege of the Baratheon stronghold Storm's End, and later attempts to rescue Lyanna but finds her dying; her last words are "Promise me Ned."
-Ned returns to Winterfell with his bastard son Jon Snow in tow; meanwhile Catelyn has delivered their son and Ned's heir, Robb, conceived on their wedding night.
+At the decisive Battle of the Trident, the rebels scatter the Targaryen army and Robert kills Prince Rhaegar in single combat.
+Robert being injured, Ned takes over command and marches on the capital King's Landing.
+Upon arrival, Ned finds that House Lannister — who has previously posed neutrality — has already sacked the city and murdered King Aerys and the entire Targaryen royal family.
+Disgusted by the dishonorable massacre and Robert's tolerance of it, Ned departs in anger to lift the siege of the Baratheon stronghold Storm's End, and later attempts to rescue Lyanna, only to find her dying in "a bed of blood"; her last words are "Promise me, Ned".
+Ned returns to Winterfell with an infant boy Jon Snow, whom he claims to be his own bastard son but refuses to elaborate on the boy's maternal parentage.
+Meanwhile, Catelyn has delivered Ned's son and heir, Robb, conceived on their wedding night, and Ned raises Jon alongside Robb and his subsequent children.

 Six years after the end of Robert's Rebellion, Balon Greyjoy, the Lord of the Iron Islands, declares independence from the Iron Throne.
-Ned aids King Robert in putting down "Greyjoy's Rebellion".
-Balon surrenders, and his sole surviving heir, Theon, is taken back to Winterfell as Stark's ward and hostage.
-Ned rules the North for nine more years before the events of the novel.
+Ned aids now-King Robert in putting down the Greyjoy Rebellion.
+Balon surrenders, and his sole surviving son, Theon, is taken back to Winterfell as Stark's ward and a de facto political hostage.
+Ned rules the North with justice and praise for nine more years before the events of the novel.